We just reached 30,000 articles on this wiki! 🥳

 BEEEEEEP.
 Please wait while disc is being checked. *SKRRRRRRT*

-*whirrrrr, SKRRRR-KRRRRRT, SKRRRT*
+*whirrrrr...
+SKRRRR-KRRRRRT, SKRRRT*

 There we go.
 Sorry about that.
 Anyway, the Dreamcast was Sega's final effort as a contender in the video game console market.
-Though it was released to much applause with a strong library of games, it was quickly overshadowed by the success of the PlayStation 2 and was limited by both severe piracy problems (thanks to its proprietary GD-ROM discs being its only form of copy protection, which bit Sega royally when hackers discovered the console's support for multimedia CDs) and the string of failed hardware preceding its release.
+While it was released to much applause with a strong library of games, it was eventually overshadowed by the success of the PlayStation 2 and was limited by both severe piracy problems (thanks to its proprietary GD-ROM discs being its only form of copy protection, which bit Sega royally when hackers discovered the console's support for multimedia CDs) and the string of failed hardware preceding its release.

 As people got used to modern disc-based consoles, the console's... idiosyncratic noisiness has since become a memorable aspect to fans and newcomers, mainly because most consoles don't angrily growl at you the instant the lid closed or the batteries ran out.